AlvaroCavalcante/hand-face-detector/README.md

     --checkpoint_every_n=1000 \
     --num_eval_steps={num_eval_steps}
 ```
-The model training was conducted on Google Colab.
-The notebook can be found [here](https://colab.research.google.com/drive/1209hYjuj449H-H_jfXLMdvnSgHYWgsq0?usp=sharing).

-## **Evaluating model performance**
+Where the main arguments are:

+- **pipeline_config_path**: Path of the pipeline file (.config).
+Use one of the pipeline files inside src/utils/pipelines to have similar results than reported in this research.
+- **model_dir**: Path of the folder to save the model checkpoint.
+- **num_train_steps & num_eval_steps**: Number of steps to train and evaluate the model.
+Each step represents a batch of data.

-To evaluate the model performance during the training step, you just need to run the following command:
+To evaluate the model performance during the training (or after, if you prefer), you just need to run the following command:

 ```
 python models/research/object_detection/model_main_tf2.py \